conceptcartography/conceptcartography/docs/concepts/diversity-free-riding.md

 ---
 concept: diversity free riding
 references:
 - 'Fehr, Carla.
-2011.
 “What Is in It for Me?
 The Benefits of Diversity in Scientific Communities.”
-In Feminist Epistemology and Philosophy of Science: Power in Knowledge, edited by Heidi Grasswick, 133–54.
-New York: Springer.'
+In Feminist Epistemology and Philosophy of Science: Power in Knowledge, edited by Heidi Grasswick.
+Springer, 2011.
+DOI:10.1007/978-1-4020-6835-5.'
 definitions:
-- '"A diversity free rider is either an individual or community who makes use of existing diversity without increasing the diversity of any formal community or without increasing the total representation of diverse voices."
-(Fehr, 2011, p.
-141)'
+- '"A diversity free rider is either an individual or community who makes use of existing diversity without increasing the diversity of any formal community or without increasing the total representation of diverse voices" (Fehr 2011, 141).'
 examples: []
 relations:
 - type: type of